William J. Moran, J.D., M.S.Ed

 Paul’s unique vision and abilities enable him to recruit top candidates for the executive director position.
 Paul began his career in 1969 as a clinical therapist at a residential treatment center in Kansas City, following his graduation from the University of Missouri.
 Paul’s talent and passion for improving the lives of children and their families was recognized when he became President of the agency in 1973.

 Paul served as a CEO for 34 years and retired as President/Chief Executive Officer of Cornerstones of Care at the end of 2007.
 Paul has become a nationally recognized leader in the treatment of troubled children across all socio-economic levels.
 He has worked for the Nonprofit Business Excellence Certification Program through the University of Notre Dame Mendoza College of Business.

 Paul has served on numerous boards including the national Alliance for Children & Families and the national United Neighborhood Centers of America.
-He has been the recipient of the Council on Philanthropy Nonprofit Executive of the Year Award and Greater Kansas City Chapter of American Society for Public Administration Nonprofit Administrator of the Year – as well as featured in numerous national magazines with the industry.
+He has been the recipient of the Council on Philanthropy’s Nonprofit Executive of the Year Award and Greater Kansas City Chapter of American Society for Public Administration Nonprofit Administrator of the Year.
+He has been featured in numerous national magazines with the industry.

 Bruce Scott, M.S.W.

 Bruce has 33 years experience as a nonprofit Executive Director.

 Bruce was founder of a local trade association, served as board member and President of the state rehabilitation association, and is connected nationally through UCP.
 Bruce has served as President of the Board of Nonprofit Connect in Kansas City, one of many boards on which he has participated.
 Creating and sustaining community support services for people with disabilities requires organizational skills, the ability to connect to many people, vision, and commitment to quality of life for everyone.
 He brings that commitment as well as a belief in the power of community organizations and their leaders to his current executive coaching and consulting assignments.